 Yes, yes, yes, yes and yes (hope that's clear enough).
 You need to do it within six months of the rejection.

 The banks are not the final arbiter here - the FREE Financial Ombudsman Service is.
-See Going to the Ombudsman help.
-The majority of PPI cases that get to the Ombudsman are awarded in the consumer's favour.
+See the Going to the Ombudsman section.
+A high proportion of PPI cases that get to the Ombudsman are awarded in the consumer's favour.
 But to get there, the bank must have rejected your reclaim first.

 So if the bank rejects you, just see it as a step in the process.
 Don't be disheartened, and don't believe everything it tells you about why you've been rejected.
 Take it on!

-The Ombudsman can decide whether your policy was sold unfairly (see examples).
-It can only do this after eight weeks from your first complaint letter to the bank (between Jun-Dec 2011, this period was 12 weeks) UNLESS the lender itself suggests you go to the Ombudsman before that.
+The Financial Ombudsman Service can decide whether your policy was sold unfairly (see examples).
+It can only do this after eight weeks from your first complaint to the bank UNLESS the lender itself suggests you go to the Ombudsman before that.

 Complaints are time-barred from going to the Financial Ombudsman Service if it's over six months since rejection.
 But don't let that put you off.
-Before May 2011, when the banks lost in court, many people were tactically rejected.
 Banks deliberately rejected cases knowing they'd win at the Ombudsman, but most would never take it further.

 If that happened to you, you just need to start a fresh complaint at the bank.
 Then if it rejects you again, you can go to the Ombudsman.
 Do note it won't necessarily look at them all - it's said it'll do this on a case-by-case basis.

 This is a bit of a nightmare for some.
-Using the Ombudsman's simple, and the best way to go, but it takes far too long.
+Using the Financial Ombudsman Service is simple, and the best way to go, but it takes far too long.
 PPI reclaiming numbers have exploded.
 While the Ombudsman's working hard to get it together, it may take a couple of years to be settled.
 So don't bank on getting your reclaim (and payout) sorted quickly.

 If you're in the midst of immediate, severe and provable financial hardship, let the Ombudsman know.
 It may be able to prioritise your case.